KTH/devops-course/contributions/scientific-paper/week5/fransho-timru/README.md

 ## Description

 IaC code scripts are commonly used but there is no common quality metrics to evaluate them.
 This [paper](https://www.sciencedirect.com/science/article/pii/S0164121220301618) proposes 46 quality metrics for evaluating IaC properties (based on the most common IaC language Ansible).
 We will discuss these quality metrics and its trade-offs and whether its a reasonable proposal or if it's unrealistic.
 We will evaluate how well this proposal could be adapted in real-life and help evaulate IaC scripts regardless of language.
+This evaluation will be based on another [paper](https://soft.vub.ac.be/Publications/2022/vub-tr-soft-22-09.pdf) that discusses some parts of the original paper and this [paper](https://ieeexplore.ieee.org/document/9321740) which applies some of the proposed metrics.
+It will also be based on our personal opinions.

 **Relevance**